sigmorphon/2023InflectionST/README.md

   * May 31, 2023:  CR deadline; task paper due from organizers

 ### Submission Instructions
+Please submit your team's results to evylomova@gmail.com CCing your team

 ### Organizers
 Kat Vylomova, Tiago Pimentel, Jordan Kodner, Ryan Cotterell, Ben Ambridge

 ### References
+Sonia Granlund, Joanna Kolak, Virve Vihman, Felix Engelmann, Elena VM Lieven, Julian M Pine, Anna L Theakston, and Ben Ambridge.
+Language-general and language-specific phenomena in the acquisition of inflectional noun morphology: A cross-linguistic elicited-production study of Polish, Finnish and Estonian.
+Journal of Memory and Language, 107:169–194, 2019

+Steven Pinker and Alan Prince.
+Regular and irregular morphology and the psychological status of rules of grammar.
+The reality of linguistic rules, 321:51, 1994

+Michael Maratsos.
+More overregularizations after all: New data and discussion on Marcus, Pinker, Ullman, Hollander, Rosen & Xu.
+Journal of Child Language, 27(1):183–212, 2000

+Robert JC Maslen, Anna L Theakston, Elena VM Lieven, and Michael Tomasello.
+A dense corpus study of past tense and plural overregularization in English.
+Journal of Speech, Language, and Hearing Research, 47(1319-1333), 2004.

+Fei Xu and Steven Pinker.
+Weird past tense forms.
+Journal of Child Language, 22(3):531–556, 1995

+Harald Clahsen, Monika Rothweiler, Andreas Woest, and Gary Marcus.
+Regular and irregular inflection in the acquisition of German noun plurals.
+Cognition, 45:225–255, 1992

+Harald Clahsen and Monika Rothweiler.
+Inflectional rules in children’s grammars: Evidence from German participles.
+In Yearbook of morphology.
+1992, pages 1–34.
+Springer, 1993

+Shanley Allen.
+Aspects of argument structure acquisition in Inuktitut, volume 13.
+John Benjamins Publishing, 1996

+Laia Mayol.
+Acquisition of irregular patterns in Spanish verbal morphology.
+In Ville Nurmi and Dmitry Sustretov, editors, Proceedings of the 12th ESSLLI Student Session, pages 1–11, Dublin, 2007

+Constantine Lignos and Charles Yang.
+Morphology and language acquisition.
+Cambridge handbook of morphology, pages 765–791, 2018

+Ewa Dąbrowska and Marcin Szczerbiński.
+Polish children’s productivity with case marking: the role of regularity, type frequency, and phonological diversity.
+Journal of child language, 33(3):559–597, 2006

+Ewa Haman, Bartłomiej Etenkowski, Magdalena Łuniewska, Joanna Szwabe, Ewa Dąbrowska, Marta Szreder, and Marek Łaziński.
+The polish cds corpus. talkbank, 2011.

+Minna Kirjavainen, Evan Kidd, and Elena Lieven.
+How do language-specific characteristics affect the acquisition of different relative clause types?
+Evidence from finnish.
+Journal of child language, 44(1):120–157, 2017

+Reili Argus.
+Childes’i eesti andmepank ja selle suhtluskeskne analüüs (hendrik, 1.6-2.6).
+Tallinn: Tallinna Pedagoogikaülikool, 1998

+Maigi Vija.
+Pronoomenid lapsekeeles: mõnda mina ja sina omandamisest.
+Eesti Rakenduslingvistika Ühingu aastaraamat, 3:373–384, 2007

 # Participation Policy